Henry Asp: Preparing for statehood

-In 1906, Asp spent seven months in Washington D. C.lobbying for Oklahoma statehood, after the proposal to create a state of Sequoyah failed.
+In 1906, Asp spent seven months in Washington D.C. lobbying for Oklahoma statehood, after the proposal to create a state of Sequoyah failed.
 He also used his rising political influence to ensure that the 1906 Enabling Act provided for his hometown of Guthrie become the capital of the new state.
 When he returned home, he was elected to the Oklahoma Constitutional Convention as representative from the 25th district.
 He was also named to several important committees (notably, the Judiciary Committee) and was named Minority Leader for the convention.
 He had become highly respected by the Democratic Party leaders, especially William H. Murray and Charles N. Haskell.

 Move to Oklahoma City

 In 1912, Asp moved his home from Guthrie to Oklahoma City.
 There, he established the law firm of Asp, Snyder, Owen, and Lybrand. and died on July 1, 1923, in Oklahoma City, following an unidentified surgery a week earlier.
+He was interred at Rose Hill Burial Park.